 Afghanistan in crisis: Why is the region still a hotbed of terrorism and violence?

 Afghanistan is back in the news.
-Wednesday, 2 U.S. servicemembers were killing in a suicide boming attack.
+Wednesday, 2 U.S. servicemembers were killed in a suicide bombing attack.
 Already this year, U.S. airstrikes are at their highest level since 2012, and President Trump is considering sending up to 3,000 more troops to support the 8,400 Americans already serving there.

 Why does the AfPak region remain a hotbed of terrorist plotting and violence?
 General John W. Nicholson, commander of U.S. and NATO forces in Afghanistan, notes that of the 98 designated terrorist organizations around the globe, 20 of them operate in the region.
 It’s an exceptional concentration, and just one reason why the U.S. must remain engaged in Afghanistan.